365tips.be

 What is Azure AD Security Defaults

-Azure AD Security Defaults include:
+Azure AD Security Defaults includes:

-• Multi-factor authentication (MFA): A layer of security that requires users to confirm their identity using multiple methods, such as a code sent via SMS or a fingerprint reader.
+• Multi-factor authentication(MFA): a layer of security that requires users to confirm their identity using multiple methods, such as a code sent via SMS or a fingerprint reader.

-1. Registration of Multi-Factor Authentication
+1. Registration of Multi-Factor Authentication.

-All users in your Tenant will need to register for Multi-Factor Authentication (MFA)
+All users in your Tenant will need to register for multi-factor Authentication (MFA)

-2. Enforce Multi-Factor Authentication for all users
+2. Enforce Multi-Factor Authentication for all users.

-• Global Administrator
+• Global administrator

 • SharePoint-administrator